 In addition to its partnership with Memorial Sloan-Kettering, SELLAS has a Cooperative Research and Development Agreement with the US National Heart, Lung and Blood Institute, National Institutes of Health.

-Founded in 2012, SELLAS has offices in Zug, Switzerland, New York, USA and Hamilton, Bermuda.
+Founded in 2012, SELLAS is headquartered in Hamilton, Bermuda, with additional offices in New York.
 The management team has a proven track record of developing and commercializing drugs and cancer therapeutics, taking companies public, out-licensing drug candidates, forming R&D partnerships, and creating multiple alliances with centers of excellence.